liferay/liferay-docs/developer/appdev/articles/03-service-builder/04-business-logic-with-service-builder/02-creating-local-services/02-implementing-an-update-method.markdown

 [`update*`](#implementing-an-update-method)
 and
 [`delete*`](#implementing-a-delete-method)
 methods for updating and deleting them.
-They're easy to implement.
-The main difference between them and the `add*` method is they must know which entity they're updating or deleting.
+The main difference between these and the `add*` method is they must know which entity they're updating or deleting.

 ## Implementing an Update Method